Study delay

 Study delay and requirement to report this

 If you wish to submit a request for a provision of study financing (DUO, only applicable to European students), for example extension of the performance-related grant, timely notification of the special circumstances is also required.
-Reporting to an education coordinator is not sufficient; you must do this to the Dean of Students.
+Reporting to an education coordinator is not sufficient; you must do this to the dean of students.

-In addition, first-year students are obliged to report to a Dean of Students if there are special circumstances that could lead to a delay in their studies, in connection with the Binding Study Advice (BSA).
-The Dean of Students can advise the examination board to take this into account.
+In addition, first-year students are obliged to report to a dean of students if there are special circumstances that could lead to a delay in their studies, in connection with the binding study advice (BSA).
+The dean of students can advise the examination board to take this into account.

 What are the circumstances?

-Delays due to a management position, exchange with a foreign university, work or a sidejob or your own company in addition to your studies or other matters of your own choice do not fall under force majeure: this is your own choice and therefore does not fall under the regulations for financial compensation or postponement BSA, and therefore not under the notification obligation.
+Delays due to a management position, exchange with a foreign university, work or a sidejob or your own company in addition to your studies or other matters of your own choice do not fall under force majeure: this is your own choice and therefore does not fall under the regulations for financial compensation or postponement bsa, and therefore not under the notification obligation.

-- PLEASE NOTE: in many occasions not reported means not counted.
+• PLEASE NOTE in many occasions not reported means not counted.
 The circumstances will only be taken into account once you have reported them.
 Read here if and where you have to report special circumstances.

-Circumstances after your fourth year
+Circumstances after nominal study years or fourth year

 Other provisions in case of special circumstances